JulienfLeBoucher/OC_MLOps_credit_scoring/README.md

 ```
 ___

-The dashboard is made of 3 tabs, which interacts with the customer_id:
+The dashboard is made of 3 tabs, which interacts with the selected customer_id:
 - to explore one customer's data;
 - to get model explainability;
 - to compare one customer to some others.